logo for secsportsfan.com

 [In 1992, the SEC became a 12 team league, with East and West divisions, and a playoff at the end of the season to determine the winner of the SEC title.]

-The University of South Carolina (the “real” USC) is the only major athletic program in college to sport the official nickname and mascot – "Fighting Gamecocks."
-Before the 1900's, the football team was known by a multitude of other nicknames, but none ever really stuck.
+Anyway, before the 1900's, the football team was known by a multitude of other nicknames, but none ever really stuck.
 The unofficial name was made permanent when, in 1903, the morning newspaper in Columbia called "The State," shortened their name to Gamecocks, which South Carolina teams, players, and fans readily embraced.

 Known for its lively and aggressive spirit, the fighting rooster embodied the character of South Carolina players.
 The name has historic meaning, as South Carolinian's traditionally took the breeding and training of birds for cockfighting quite seriously.
 In fact, Revolutionary War General, Thomas Sumter, was from South Carolina, and was known as "The Fighting Gamecock."